7 Best Seafoods for Weight Loss - Nordic Catch

 Salmon

-It's packed with omega-3 fatty acids and protein.
-A 100-gram serving contains 11 grams of healthy fat and 23 grams of protein, a near-perfect ratio for weight loss and muscle preservation.
-With only 156 calories, you can load up your plate with fruits and vegetables to reach satiety earlier, keeping you fuller for longer while consuming tons of essential nutrients.
+Sushi-grade salmon is delicious and packed with omega-3 fatty acids and protein.
+Salmon is one of the highest-protein seafood.
+A 100-gram serving contains 11 grams of healthy fat and 23 grams of protein — a near-perfect ratio for weight loss and muscle preservation.
+With salmon having only 156 calories per serving, you can still load up your plate with fruits and vegetables to reach satiety earlier, keeping you fuller for longer while consuming tons of essential nutrients.

-Some salmon is better than others, particularly Atlantic salmon, so check the labels as you shop around.
+Some salmon is better than others, particularly North Atlantic salmon, so check the labels as you shop around.
 And as with most seafood, fresh fish is better than frozen fish

 Tuna